-- The majority of MSM clients served by RWHAP are a diverse population.
-Data show that 64.6 percent of MSM RWHAP clients served are from racial/ethnic minority populations.
-Among MSM, 35.4 percent identify as white, 35.4 percent identify as Black/African American, and 25.6 percent identify as Hispanic/Latino. - Approximately half of MSM clients served by RWHAP are low income.
-Of the MSM RWHAP clients served, 51.7 percent are living at or below 100 percent of the federal poverty level, which is lower than the national RWHAP average (60.7 percent). - Among the MSM RWHAP clients, 4.8 percent have unstable housing.
-This percentage is slightly lower than the national RWHAP average (5.5 percent). - The MSM RWHAP client population is aging.
-MSM clients aged 50 years and older account for 39.9 percent of all RWHAP MSM clients.
-This percentage is lower than the national RWHAP average (46.8 percent).
+- The majority of MSM clients served by RWHAP are from a diverse population.
+Data show that 65.0 percent of MSM RWHAP clients are people from racial and ethnic minorities.
+Among MSM RWHAP clients, 35.0 percent are white, 35.5 percent are Black/African American, and 25.9 percent are Hispanic/Latino. - More than half of MSM clients served by RWHAP are people with lower incomes.
+Of the MSM RWHAP clients served, 52.6 percent are living at or below 100 percent of the federal poverty level, which is significantly lower than the national RWHAP average (60.9 percent). - Among MSM RWHAP clients, 4.4 percent experience unstable housing.
+This percentage is slightly lower than the national RWHAP average (4.8 percent). - MSM RWHAP clients are aging.
+MSM clients aged 50 years and older account for 40.9 percent of all MSM RWHAP clients.
+This percentage is lower than the national RWHAP average (47.9 percent).

 Medical care and treatment improve health outcomes and decrease the risk of HIV transmission.
-People with HIV who take HIV medication daily as prescribed and reach and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner.
-In 2019, 89.1 percent of MSM receiving RWHAP HIV medical care were virally suppressed. which is slightly higher than the national RWHAP average (88.1 percent).
+People with HIV who take HIV medication as prescribed and reach and maintain viral suppression cannot sexually transmit the virus to their partner.
+In 2020, 90.3 percent of MSM receiving RWHAP HIV medical care are virally suppressed, which is slightly higher than the national RWHAP average (89.4 percent).

-- 81.3 percent of young MSM (aged 13-24) receiving RWHAP HIV medical care are virally suppressed. - 77.8 percent of young Black/African American MSM (aged 13-24) receiving RWHAP HIV medical care are virally suppressed.
+- 83.3 percent of young MSM (aged 13-24) receiving RWHAP HIV medical care are virally suppressed. - 80.4 percent of young Black/African American MSM (aged 13-24) receiving RWHAP HIV medical care are virally suppressed.